Endpoints

 string

-required, unless url
+required, unless url is given

-the full external url will be <entity_id><path>
+the full external url will be <entity_id><path>.

-is not set, LightHouse will not provide a Fetch Endpoint.
+If path is not set, LightHouse will not provide a Fetch Endpoint.
 To include an external Fetch Endpoint in the

-.
+Federation Metadata in the Entity Configuration set url.
 However, for the Fetch Endpoint it is unlikely that this

 deployment scenario makes sense.